 Jamestown is a place adorned in charm.
-Norman Rockwell could have painted curly-topped boys fishing along the banks of the James River.
-Western writer Louis L'Amour was born here, and we'd like to think Jamestown was a source of inspiration for him.
-Jamestown is nestled between two rivers - the James River and the Pipestem River and has excellent recreational opportunities at both of these.
+Norman Rockwell could have painted curly-topped boys fishing along the banks of the James River that runs through Jamestown.
+Western writer Louis L'Amour was born here and we'd like to think Jamestown was a source of inspiration for him.
+Jamestown is nestled between two rivers - the James River and the Pipestem River which provide recreational opportunities in a beautiful setting.

 Average Commute Time

 Jamestown, North Dakota, is centrally located in North America along Interstate 94 and US Highway 281.
 North Dakota is located at the US-Canada border, providing an ideal location for companies looking for access to markets throughout North America.
 Our transportation system includes air, rail, and ground transportation, providing connections to the world.

 Daily commercial jet passenger service and air freight service to Denver International Airport provides connections to anywhere within the United States and worldwide.
 Charter air and freight service is also available to those traveling elsewhere in the region.

 Both Northern Pacific Railroad and Burlington Northern Santa Fe Railroad Company provide high level service and access to markets.

 Jamestown is located on US Interstate 94 (I-94) and U.S. Highway 281 free of tolls and traffic jams.

 |City||Distance in Miles|

 Jamestown, ND 58402

 Phone: (701) 252-4959